Wildlife of Malaysia: Birds

-Reptiles
+Reptiles, amphibians and fish

 250 reptile species have been recorded, with about 150 species of snakes and 80 species of lizards.
 Only 16 of the land snakes are venomous.
 Notable among these are the Malayan pit viper, king cobras, Dumeril's monitors, Malay water monitors, and estuarine crocodiles.
 The king cobra is the deadliest snake found, but it is rarely encountered.
 The reticulated python is said to grow up to 10 m in length.
 Monitor lizards, almost 2 m in length, are found in both halves of the country.

 Other snake species include the paradise tree snake and Wagler's pit viper.
 Estuarine crocodiles can grow up to 8.6 m in length.
 Their smaller relative, the Malayan false gharial, can also be found.
 Flying lizards can also be found.

 There are about 150 species of frog in Malaysia.
 Freshwater fish include the rare Asian arawana, along with marbled goby, harlequins, and tiger barbs.